ajahne/blog/_drafts/2017-09-25-staying-technical-as-a-manager.md

 Love AR?
 Do it!
 Inspired by the latest SRE tech?
 Go work in it!
 Follow you passions and dive into what inspires you.

 ## Write a blog :)
 I encourage you to push yourself.
 Want to get better at that cool tech you keep reading about?
-Code up a few "hello worlds" on github and write about it.
-Tried out some great new tech at work?
+Code up a few "hello worlds" on GitHub and write about it.
+Tried out some great new tools at work?
 Blog about it.
-There will be someone who will appreciate it and you will be giving back to the community that has given so much to us.
+There will be someone who will appreciate it and to top it off, you will be giving back to the community that has given so much to us.

 # Conclusion
 Let me know if you have any further suggestions!